-Responsiveness to your needs is the top priority of the New Albany Council.
+Responsiveness to your needs is the top priority of the New Albany City Council.
 We urge you to share your ideas for making New Albany a better place to live and encourage you to get involved in your local government and community.